Designing a Log Strike Test Stand to Verify Durability of Outboard Motor Prototypes

 - The transom and outboard may need to be allowed to move vertically and horizontally toward the weight stack (like Mercury’s dryland log strike test transom moves in the videos above)

-Although it is not obvious in the Zeus video previously referenced, Mercury may have used a dropped weight to propeller the cart at the Zeus drive.
+Although it is not obvious in the Zeus video previously referenced, Mercury may have used a dropped weight to propel the cart at the Zeus drive.

 Vertically Dropped Weight Log Strike Test